circularr/flow/README.md

 # AI Flow Editor

 A browser-based tool for creating AI prompt workflows using a node-based interface.
-Create prompts, generate variations, and build complex flows with OpenAI's GPT-4.1-nano model.
+Create prompts, generate variations, and build complex flows with OpenAI's GPT-4.1-nano model and more.

 ## Features